discite/personalis/CONTRIBUTING.md

 ### Meta data

-Please add yourself to each copyright holders list of [LICENSE-APACHE](LICENSE-APACHE) and [LICENSE-MIT](LICENSE-MIT) when contributing, or alternatively include a note in your pull request that you intentionally didn't do so.
+Please add yourself to each copyright holders list of [LICENSE](LICENSE) when contributing, or alternatively include a note in your pull request that you intentionally didn't do so.

 Nicknames and entries without email addresses are fine, too.